repaygithub/cactus/docs/Internationalization/API Documentation.md

 ## useI18nSection

 `useI18nSection` is a hook that can be used to load one or more sections.
 It's used within the `<I18nSection />` component, but it does not block rendering while it loads the section.
 It will return a boolean indicating whether or not the section or sections are loaded.
 You can pass a simple string indicating the name of the section you wish to load, or you can pass an object with a `section` key and any additional arbitrary data you want.
-Any extra data will be passed to the second argument of your controller's `_load` function.
+Any extra data will be passed to the second argument of your controller's `loadImpl` function.

 ### Parameters